angelisamaria/Build-A-Crew/readme.md

 ## <a name="usage"></a> Usage

 ### Step 1: Create profile
-Users create a profile with basic information to log in and track their projects.
+* Register via landing page

 ### Step 2: Create a project
-Creating a project is simple and lives in their user dashboard.
+* Create new project via To-Do list
+* Add additional projects via Projects page > [ + Project ]

 ### Step 3: Add crewmembers
-Using the Jquery UI library's Draggable and Sortable, Producers and drag and drop users from the user table directly into the crews table via AJAX.
-Each users name, role and image are shown.
+* Drag and drop users into Crew for your specific project

 ### Step 4: Dashboard
-Users can view their project progress in the dashboard, their to-do list based on SQLAlchemy queries that quantify their project data.
-They are also given a visual representation of their project progress via Chart.js.
+* Add additional items to To-Do list
+* View # crewmembers you are working with
+* View weather with DarkSky API based on your location
+* View Chart.js data visualizing your projects & crew

-## <a name="future"></a> Next Steps - Version 2.0
+## <a name="version"></a> Next Steps - Version 2.0
 * User-to-user interaction
 * Exporting callsheets as PDF
 * Calendar invites